marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-For 6+ years, I have led collaborative research on <strong> human behavior, cognition, and decision-making. </strong> I currently work in the Computational Cognitive Neuroscience lab at UPenn where we work as a team to create harmonies with behavioral experiments, neuroimaging, and machine learning to better understand how people think, learn, and remember.
+For 6+ years, I have led collaborative research on <strong> human behavior and cognition. </strong> I currently work in the Computational Cognitive Neuroscience lab at UPenn where w create harmonies with behavioral experiments, neuroimaging, and machine learning to better understand how people think, learn, and remember.

  I am currently seeking an internship I can grow as a researcher, apply my research craft, and solve problems with a team.

-{{< icon name="download" pack="fas" >}} You can find my resume {{< staticref "uploads/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} You can find my up-to-date resume {{< staticref "uploads/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.